-SOUTHERN PINES, N.C. – Rich Moyer was sleeping in the woods when the temperature slid to 20 degrees early Thursday in Southern Pines.
+ABERDEEN, N.C. – Rich Moyer was sleeping in the woods when the temperature slid to 20 degrees early Thursday.
 Darrius Jones was resting under a blanket in the breezeway of a shopping plaza.

-The men, like other unsheltered people across the Sandhills, were overlooked during last year’s Point-in-Time Count, a single-day survey designed to provide a statistical snapshot of homeless populations across the U.S.
+The men, like other unsheltered people across the Sandhills, were overlooked during last year’s “Point in Time” count, a single-day survey designed to provide a statistically reliable snapshot of homeless populations across the U.S.

-No children or adults in Moore County were found to be living in an “unsheltered situation” in the 2018 count, a conclusion at odds with the multiple encampments for the homeless near highways in Southern Pines and Aberdeen.
+No children or adults in Moore County were found to be living in an “unsheltered situation” in the 2018 count, a conclusion at odds with the multiple encampments for the homeless in wooded areas near highways in Southern Pines and Aberdeen.

 “Nobody counts the unsheltered,” said Susan Bellow, executive director of Family Promise of Moore County.
 “In rural areas, it’s really hard to count people because you don’t really know where they are.”

-Some of the data used in the Point-in-Time Count comes from charities like Family Promise, which reports the number of people staying at its temporary shelter for homeless women with children.
+Some of the data used in the “Point in Time” count are from charities like Family Promise, which reports the number of people staying at its temporary shelter for homeless women with children.
 Other organizations in Moore County offer transitional housing for recovering addicts and victims of domestic violence.

-But homeless residents who don’t meet the criteria for those shelters are forced to find safe places to sleep outside, tucked away from view with cover from the stabbing wind.
+But homeless people who don’t meet the criteria for those shelters are forced to find safe places to sleep outside, tucked away from view with cover from the stabbing wind.

 Cole coordinates the count for Region 7, which includes Moore and surrounding counties.
-In an email, she deferred questions about the count to the “people directly involved in collecting those numbers” in Moore County.
+In an email, she said questions about the count should be directed to the “people directly involved in collecting those numbers” in Moore County.

 Writing in a follow-up email, Cole said she was not sure if anyone actually conducted a count of unsheltered people in Moore County.
 There was, she wrote, “conversation from a couple of agencies in hopes it would happen.”

 While the count was underway, Moyer was using a donated space heater to warm his tent in the woods.
-His encampment, nestled in a thicket near a small shopping center off U.S. 1 in Southern Pines, is powered by donated propane tanks.
+His encampment, nestled in a thicket near a small shopping plaza off U.S. 1, is powered by donated propane tanks.